 VAT Registration Threshold in South Africa

-Understand the South African VAT registration thresholds and what they actually mean for businesses planning around growth, timing, and readiness.
+Understand the South African VAT registration thresholds and what they mean for SME growth, compulsory registration, voluntary registration, and readiness.

 - From 1 April 2026, the compulsory VAT threshold is R2.3 million and the voluntary threshold is R120 000, subject to the current SARS rules and exceptions.